19hours/sg-statutes/Acts/Penal Code.md

 (b) penetration of the mouth with the penis,

-a person who is guilty of an offence under this section shall be punished with imprisonment for a term which may extend to 10 years, or with fine, or with both.
+a person who is guilty of an offence under this section shall be punished with imprisonment for a term which may extend to 20 years, and shall also be liable to a fine or to caning.

 [51/2007]

+[Act 27 of 2018 wef 19/12/2018]

 (4) No person shall be guilty of an offence under this section for any act with that person’s spouse.